Frollamma/destreamer-unina/README.md

 Options:
-  --help                  Show help                                                                            [boolean] --version               Show version number                                                                  [boolean] --username, -u          The username used to log into Microsoft Stream (enabling this will fill in the email field for
+  --help                  Show help                                                                            [boolean] --version               Show version number                                                                  [boolean] --username, -u          The username used to log into Microsoft Stream and Unina (enabling this will fill in the email field for
                           you).                                                                                 [string]
+  --student, --std        The username of a student without the domain name (the same as --username without "@studenti.unina.it"),
-  --videoUrls, -i         List of urls to videos or Microsoft Stream groups.                                     [array] --inputFile, -f         Path to text file containing URLs and optionally outDirs.
+                          it's used as a shorthand for the entire email.                                         [string] --password, -p          The password used to log into Unina (enabling this will fill in the password field for you).                                                                                 [string] --videoUrls, -i         List of urls to videos or Microsoft Stream groups.                                     [array] --inputFile, -f         Path to text file containing URLs and optionally outDirs.
 See the README for more on outDirs.